-The cyclone had only been flirting with me during the climb.
-To my horror, the sky cracked open as if a damn had broken.
-Rain pounded so hard and fast, I could no longer open my eyes.
+To my horror, the sky ripped open as if a damn had broken showering down with such passion, that I could no longer open my eyes.

 I was blind.

-What good were the orange tipped poles, my GPS, or my compass if I couldn’t open my eyes?
+What good were the brightly colored poles, my GPS, or my compass if I couldn’t open my eyes?

-I stood wiping my eyes insesantly, only to move my hands away and allow more water to flood them.
+I stood wiping my eyes incessantly, only to move my hands away and allow more water to flood them.

-I was terribly cold.
-I felt an unfamiliar pang of fear inside my gut.
+I was terribly cold and an unfamiliar pang of fear swelled inside my gut.

-After a hand full of failed attempts, I wiped my eyes again, and using my hands to shield them, I squinted in every direction.
-Far to my left, and below me in a deep fog, I spied a ghostly orange tip of metal.
+After a hand full of floundering attempts, I wiped my eyes again, and using my hands to shield them, I squinted in every direction.
+Far to my left in a deep fog, I spied a ghostly orange tip of metal.

 THE WAY OUT.

-I was a calidascope of emotions- relieved, overwhelmed, stressed, satisfied, fearful and happy.
-I snatched my rain coat out of my bag, now that I wouldn’t risk it blowing out of my hands, and covered my soaking wet body with it.
-The barrier for convective heat loss was noticed instantly.
+I was a kaleidoscope of emotions- relieved, overwhelmed, stressed, satisfied, fearful and happy.
+I snatched my rain gear out of my bag, now that I wouldn’t jeopardize it flying away, and covered my pathetically waterlogged body.
+The barrier for convective heat loss worked instantly.

 I took a deep breathe.

-I was so happy to see the hut, I felt like I should cry.
+I assumed I should cry when I made it to the final hut for the day.
 My adult years however, had hardened me in a way that sensitivity did not leak through my cement veneer so easily, and I smiled instead.

-Safe inside, there were two large bunks, a wooden table with two benches, a metal counter and fire place with a small amount of wood.
-I feverishly worked to light a fire, and I felt my soul begin to thaw.
+Safe inside, there were 2 wooden bunks, a table with 2 benches, a metal counter and fire place with a modest pile of wood.
+I feverishly worked to light a fire, and my soul began to thaw.

-I took off all my wet clothes and hung them over the fire, over joyed by the radiant heat I soaked up.
+Once the fire was effectively eating through the wood, I peeled off all my layers and hung them over the fire, over joyed by the radiant heat.

 A feast reserved for nobility.

-Pleasantly warm and dry, I sat with immense gratitude over my peanut butter jar full of hot top ramen.
+Pleasantly toasty and dry, I sat with immense gratitude over my peanut butter jar full of frugal soup.

-Outside, the wind snored, thundering against the hut, strangling the building in a thick suffocating war of rain.
+Outside, the wind snored, thundering against the walls, strangling the building in a thick suffocating war of rain.